Performance event

 BIO

 Grzegorz Demczuk (b.
-1992)A graduate of the Academy of Fine Arts in Lodz, he also studied at the Faculty of Philosophy at Warsaw University.
-Currently a doctoral student at the Academy of Fine Arts in Cracow.
-Creates performative actions, videos and site-specific installations, often weaving art into everyday life.
+1992) graduated from the Academy of Fine Arts in Łódź and also studied at the Faculty of Philosophy at the University of Warsaw.
+He is currently a PhD student at the Academy of Fine Arts in Krakow.
+He creates performance art, video, and site-specific installations, often integrating art into everyday life.

 Statement